risingwavelabs/risingwave-docs-legacy/docs/guides/create-sink-kafka.md

 |schema.location| Required.
 The schema location.
 This can be in either `file://`, `http://`, or `https://` format. |

 :::note Beta feature
-Specifying `schema.location` in `http://` or `https://` format is currently in Beta.
+Specifying `schema.location` is currently in Beta.
+The `file://` format is not recommended for production use.
+If it is used, it needs to be available for both meta and compute nodes.
 Please contact us if you encounter any issues or have feedback.
 :::

 Syntax: